Public Relations Specialist

 A public relations specialist communicates with the public on behalf of an entity such as a company, organization, individual, politician, or government.
 He or she is also called a communication, media, or PR specialist.
 A public relations specialist spreads his or her employer's or client's message to the public, often using the media as a means to do so.

-- The following industries employed the majority of public relations specialists: religious, grantmaking, civic, professional, and similar organizations; professional, scientific, and technical services; educational services.
+- The following industries employ the majority of public relations specialists: religious, grantmaking, civic, professional, and similar organizations; professional, scientific, and technical services; educational services.

-- Job opportunities have traditionally been concentrated in larger cities like New York, Los Angeles, San Francisco, Chicago, and Washington, DC, but in recent years there have been jobs scattered throughout the country.
+- Job opportunities have traditionally been concentrated in larger cities like New York, Los Angeles, San Francisco, Chicago, and Washington, DC, but in recent years, jobs have been scattered throughout the country.

-- The U.S. Bureau of Labor Statistics predicts that employment in this field will grow as fast as the average for all occupations through at least 2024.
+- The U.S. Bureau of Labor Statistics predicts employment in this field will grow as fast as the average for all occupations between 2016 and 2026.

-- PR specialists may have to work overtime to meet deadlines.
+- PR specialists often work overtime to meet deadlines.

 A Day in a Public Relation's Specialist's Life

 To learn about some public relations specialists' duties, we looked at job announcements on Indeed.com.
 We discovered that on a typical day one might perform some of the following tasks:

 - "Develop press kit materials, including press releases, pitch letters, case studies, feature articles, and trend stories"